thruthesky/fireflutter/README.md

 # FireFlutter

-A lightning-fast, robust CMS for seamless real-time content management in app development.
+FireFluter is a lightning-fast, robust CMS toolkit for real-time content management in Flutter app development.
+Empower your projects with dynamic, feature-rich building blocks.
+Built on Firebase, FireFlutter accelerates development, revolutionizing your app creation process.
+Unleash boundless possibilities with FireFlutter today!

 ## Features

 - User
+  - Like and unlike, listing.
+  - Block and unblock, listing.
+  - Report and listing.
+Admin feature of report.
 - Chat
+  - Complete chat features
 - Forum
+  - Complete forum features.
+- Push notification
+  - Complete push notification features.
+- Access control
+  - Admin can block/unblock users.

 ## Documentation

 See the following documents: